soniajoseph/soniajoseph/_posts/20-04-29-deep-learning-neuro.md

 ## Integration with Energy-Based Models

-Long used as [models for associative memory](https://bi.snu.ac.kr/Courses/g-ai09-2/hopfield82.pdf), Energy-based models like Boltzmann machines and Hopfield networks are [slowly making a comeback in modern deep learning](https://arxiv.org/abs/2008.02217).
+Long used as [models for associative memory](https://bi.snu.ac.kr/Courses/g-ai09-2/hopfield82.pdf), energy-based models like Boltzmann machines and Hopfield networks are [slowly making a comeback in modern deep learning](https://arxiv.org/abs/2008.02217).
 It would be interesting to examine hybrids between deep learning models and energy-based models as biologically plausible candidates.

 # More resources

-Some good overviews of the goal-driven paradigm are [this original 2014 paper by Yamins & DiCarlo](https://www.nature.com/articles/nn.4244), and [this 2019 overview by Kietzmann, McClure, and Kriegeskorte](https://oxfordre.com/neuroscience/view/10.1093/acrefore/9780190264086.001.0001/acrefore-9780190264086-e-46).
+Some good overviews of the goal-driven paradigm are [this original 2014 paper](https://www.nature.com/articles/nn.4244), and [this 2019 overview](https://oxfordre.com/neuroscience/view/10.1093/acrefore/9780190264086.001.0001/acrefore-9780190264086-e-46).

 The technique is flourishing cross computational neuroscience labs across the world, so I will be missing many labs if I merely listed the ones I knew.